Last updated on May 18th, 2020

 Lightroom’s retouching is better with its spot removal brush.
 The Capture One spot removal tool is limited and is only good for dusts spots or small distractions.
-You can’t use C1’s spot removal tool to paint over an area (I couldn’t figure it out) or choose a sample source like Lightroom.

-Finally, one aspect that is overlooked is Lightroom CC comes with access to Lightroom Mobile: a powerful mobile image editor for Android and iOS.
+Finally, one aspect that is overlooked is Lightroom comes with free access to Lightroom Mobile: a powerful mobile image editor for Android and iOS.
 And you can sync your Lightroom Mobile photos to your desktop version of Lightroom.

 For more information on Capture One, read my Capture One Review.